Best Cheap Health Insurance in Utah (2025)

 Bronze plans: Best if you're young and healthy

-Consider a Bronze plan if you're in good health, and you want to save money on your monthly rate.
+Consider a Bronze plan if you're in good health and want to save money on your monthly rate.
 These plans have affordable rates, but you'll pay a large portion of the bill when you go to the hospital.

 Extra discounts and free health insurance in Utah